fsharp/fslang-design/RFCs/FS-1128-better-interpolated-triple-quoted-strings.md

 - What happens when previous versions of the F# compiler encounter this design addition as source code?
 *A compiler error*
 - What happens when previous versions of the F# compiler encounter this design addition in compiled binaries?
-*It should work, changes will hopefully be limited to lexing stage*
+*It just works, changes are only limited to lexing/parsing but compile into the same classes used for interpolated strings as before.*
 - If this is a change or extension to FSharp.Core, what happens when previous versions of the F# compiler encounter this construct?
 *It is not a change/extension to FSharp.Core*